Pack554/pack-meetings/20210427-announcements.md

 Uniform: Class As

-We have a multi-unit service projects benefitting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM.
+We have a multi-unit service project benefiting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM.
 There, we will come together and learn about 'Huddle for Hunger'.
-Then, we will help the Houston Food Bank by sorting and pacaking items.
+Then, we will help the Houston Food Bank by sorting and packaging items.
 I am working on getting Toro, the mascot  for the Houston Texans out there.

-There are only 70 slots available.
+There are only 50 slots left available.

-- 30 slots for adults.

-- 40 for youth under 18\.

 - 6 and up.